globalsmile/Twitter-Sentiment-Analysis/README.md

 - Average Engagement Rate = `DIVIDE(Total No. of Users, Total No. of Tweets)`

-As shown from [Data Visualization](https://github.com/globalsmile/Twitter-Sentiment-Analysis#Data-Visualization), It can be deducted that:
+As shown from [Data Visualization](https://github.com/globalsmile/Twitter-Sentiment-Analysis#Data-Visualization), It can be deduced that:

 - The were `680` tweets for the #NG30DaysOfLearning
 - The were about `234` users